newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Cons

-As for the substrate, this paper works really well with blended fabrics, polyester, and polyamide.
-While the company urges you to try the same on hard substrate, I would recommend sticking to the fabrics for now, especially if you are a newbie.
-The ink-based compatibility is also extensive, with SawGrass Sublijet UHD, Hiipoo, and Cosmos ink variants working seamlessly with the same.
+As for substrates, this paper works exceptionally well on blended fabrics, polyester, and polyamide materials.
+Although the company encourages experimentation with hard substrates, I recommend sticking to fabric while you are still learning.
+The ink-based compatibility is extensive, with various inks like SawGrass Sublijet UHD, Hiipoo, and Cosmos working seamlessly.

 Best Sublimation Paper for Vivid Colors: HTVRONT